abhay-beinex/GovernAI/implementation_plan.md

 ## STEP 9: Implementation Sequence

-Once this plan is approved, I will begin execution in the following sequence:
+Once this plan is approved, We will begin execution in the following sequence:

 1. **Phase 1: Foundation (Database & Structure)**
    - Initialize the `governai/` directory structure.